 How I Started Making Money From The Internet

-Hi, my name is Yaro Starak and I am the founder of this blog, Entrepreneurs-Journey.com.
+Hi, my name is Yaro Starak and I am the founder of this blog, Entrepreneurs-Journey.com

-If you already know my story and want to dive in and begin your own journey to derive income from the Web, I suggest you go immediately to the “How You Can Start” page, where I give you steps to set up your own money making website.
+If you already know my story and want to dive in and begin your own journey to make money by packaging up your knowledge into digital products you sell online through a blog and email list, go immediately to the How You Can Start page.

 How The Internet Changed My Life

-As you can see, if you set up the right kind of Internet business, you gain financial freedom and time freedom, which is something most people only dream about, especially if you currently have a day job that you despise.
+If you set up the right kind of Internet business, you gain financial freedom and time freedom, which is something most people only dream about, especially if you currently have a day job that you despise.

 The perfect situation as I see it is owning a website business that generates more than enough money to live off, that runs without you or requires very minimal upkeep so you can travel and do other things, and there is work you can do when you want to that is fun and rewarding (because if you are like me, just living a perpetual holiday gets pretty boring eventually!).